Mike111222/KingFisher-Chemicals/README.md

 # HopeGrower Agronomy
 This is the Capstone Project of Module-1.
 I have created it with HTML, CSS and JavaScript.
 I have followed the design guidelines to make it perfectly like the requirements.
 This project is all about summits of HopeGrower Agronomy.
-It pays the tribute and brings together the people from all around the globe who are working in Farming, Food, Agronomy, Agriculture and it empowers the slogan: "Food is the New Gold"
+It pays the tribute and brings together the people from all around the globe who are working in Farming, Food, Agronomy, Agriculture and it empowers the slogan: "Food is the New Gold."
 <a name="readme-top"></a>

 <!--